Work and Play | Finding the Balance

 Look to Your Own Needs Florence Nightingale

-I believe the best way to help others, to be a more loving partner or parent, a more devoted son or a more caring and honest friend is by first looking after your own needs.
-To that end creative expression through hobbies such as photography cannot be understated.
+I believe the best way to help others, to be a more loving partner or parent, a more devoted child or a more caring and honest friend is by first looking after your own needs.
+To that end the benefits associated with creative expression through hobbies such as photography cannot be understated.

 Mindset is Key